ollietb/OhGoogleMapFormTypeBundle/README.md

 Installation
 ------------

-This bundle is compatible with Symfony 2.1.
-Add the following to your `composer.json`:
+This bundle is compatible with Symfony 3 and 4.
+Use composer to install:

-    "oh/google-map-form-type-bundle": "dev-master"
+    composer require krixer/google-map-form-type-bundle

 Register the bundle in your `app/AppKernel.php`: